CSS Pixels vs Physical Pixels: Screen Coordinates Technical Guide for DPI & Retina

 When you tell PyAutoGUI to click at coordinate (1920, 1080) on a 4K screen, it targets the physical pixel at column 1920, row 1080.
 If the target element is actually rendered at physical coordinate (3840, 2160) because of scaling, the click will miss.

-Rule of Thumb: Any tool that moves the physical mouse cursor (AutoHotkey, PyAutoGUI, SikuliX) must use physical pixel coordinates or compensate for scaling explicitly.
+Rule of thumb: Any tool that moves the actual mouse cursor (AutoHotkey, PyAutoGUI, SikuliX) must use physical pixel coordinates or compensate for scaling.

-CSS pixels (also called logical pixels or density-independent pixels) are an abstraction created by web browsers to keep text readable across devices.
-Without CSS pixels, a 16px font on a 4K smartphone would be microscopic, and a mobile website designed at 375px wide would occupy only a tiny fraction of a desktop 4K monitor.
+CSS pixels (also called logical pixels or density-independent pixels) are an abstraction browsers use to keep text readable across devices.
+Without them, a 16px font on a 4K phone would be microscopic, and a mobile site designed at 375px wide would barely fill a corner of a desktop 4K monitor.

-A CSS pixel does not correspond to a single physical LED.
-Instead, it represents a unit of visual angle — roughly the size of one pixel on a 96 DPI monitor held at arm's length.
-On high-density displays, one CSS pixel maps to a block of multiple physical pixels:
+A CSS pixel is not one physical LED.
+It represents a unit of visual angle — roughly the size of one pixel on a 96 DPI monitor at arm's length.
+On high-density screens, one CSS pixel maps to a block of physical pixels:

-In JavaScript, you can read the current mapping with window.devicePixelRatio.
-On a standard external monitor this returns 1.
-On a MacBook Pro it returns 2.
-On some Android devices it can be 2.5, 3, or even higher.
+In JavaScript, check the mapping with window.devicePixelRatio.
+Standard external monitor: returns 1.
+MacBook Pro: 2.
+Some Android phones: 2.5, 3, or higher.

 How DPI Scaling Affects Screen Coordinates on Windows

-Modern laptops often squeeze 1080p or 4K resolutions into 13-inch or 14-inch panels.
-At native 1:1 scaling, text and UI elements would be unreadably small.
-To solve this, operating systems apply DPI scaling (also called display scaling or UI scaling).
+Laptops often cram 1080p or 4K into a 13-inch panel.
+At native scaling, text is unreadably small.
+So the OS applies DPI scaling (also called display scaling or UI scaling).
+For lookup tables and the SetProcessDPIAware fix, see our DPI Scaling & Coordinates guide.

 How Windows Handles Scaling